Most of the revered Hindu sites in Pakistan in state of decay: Report | Law-Order

 In December, a temple in Terri village in Khyber Pakhtunkhwa's Karak district was torched by members of radical Jamiat Ulema-e-Islam party (Fazal ur Rehman group).
 The attack on the temple drew strong condemnation from human rights activists and the minority Hindu community leaders, prompting the Supreme Court to order its reconstruction.

-The Supreme Court had in its order of January 5 directed the ETPB "to submit a detailed report of all temples, Gurdawaras and other religious sites all over Pakistan which come under the purview of ETPB".
+The Supreme Court in its order of January 5 directed the ETPB "to submit a detailed report of all temples, gurdwaras and other religious sites all over Pakistan which come under the purview of ETPB".

 According to the ETPB letter, out of 365 temples, only 13 were being managed by them, leaving responsibility of 65 with the Hindu community, and practically abandoning the rest of 287 to the land mafias, the report said.